AdobeDocs/experience-manager-brand-portal.es-ES/help/using/brand-portal-metadata-schemas.md

 ---
-title: Utilizar el formulario de esquema de metadatos
+title: Uso del formulario de esquema de metadatos
 seo-title: Use the metadata schema form
-description: Una esquema de metadatos describe la presentación de la Página de Propiedades y las propiedades de metadatos mostradas para activos que utilizan los esquema concretos.
-La esquema que se aplica a un recurso determina los campos metadatos que aparecen en su Página Propiedades.
+description: Un esquema de metadatos describe el diseño de la página Propiedades y las propiedades de metadatos mostradas para los recursos que utilizan el esquema en particular.
+El esquema que aplique a un recurso determina los campos de metadatos que aparecen en su página Propiedades.
 seo-description: A metadata schema describes the layout of the Properties page and the metadata properties displayed for assets that use the particular schema.
 The schema that you apply to an asset determines the metadata fields that appear on its Properties page.
 uuid: 1a944a3b-5152-425f-b1ea-bfe3331de928
 content-type: reference